sanatren/grad-admission-ml-app/README.md

 # Graduate-Admission-prediction
-machine learning model developed to predict the chance of admission for students
+Ann model developed to predict the chance of admission for students

 git clone https://github.com/khemariya/Graduate-Admission-prediction